What is frenuloplasty?

 How is it performed?

+The procedure involves lengthening the frenulum and doesn’t require the removal of tissue.
 An incision is made in the frenulum, and it is then stretched in order to lengthen it.
 After this, the wound is closed with stitches.
-This makes the frenulum longer, effectively relieving pain and discomfort.
-The procedure can be performed under general or local anaesthesia.
-In some cases the frenulum may be removed completely.

 How can you prepare for frenuloplasty?